Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 ## Changes to the Base module

+### Synchronization

 `AutoSyncedComponent` now reads from and writes to a `RegistryByteBuf` instead of a `PacketByteBuf`.
 This new type can be used in exactly the same way, while also allowing the use of more vanilla serialization methods (notably the new `PacketCodec`s).

 You can use the same *Search/Replace* procedure as above to handle this migration, first replacing `public void writeSyncPacket(PacketByteBuf` with `public void writeSyncPacket(RegistryByteBuf`, then replacing `public void applySyncPacket(PacketByteBuf` with `public void applySyncPacket(RegistryByteBuf`.

+#### Client-optional components

+Cardinal Components API 6.0 has improved handling of unknown components during client-server sync.

+Attempting to sync a component to a player who does not have your mod installed clientside will now result in a disconnection.
+{:.admonition.admonition-important}

+You can override the `isRequiredOnClient` method in your `PlayerSyncPredicate` (typically your `AutoSyncComponent` implementation) to avoid updates disconnecting players who do not have your mod installed.

 ## Changes to the Item module